 Skip to content

-Claude Code is a terminal-resident coding agent from Anthropic.
-It is fast, opinionated, and rewards teams that build careful workflows around it.
+Claude Code is a terminal coding agent from Anthropic.
+It works best when the team designs the workflow around it.

 Hooks intercept every tool call.
 Sub-agents run in the background.